Meet Head Coach J.T.: Competition Develops Character

 “What do you do in that moment?” he asks.
 “Do you step up, or do you shut down?”

+That belief shapes everything he builds.
 His players learn to stay engaged, respond under pressure, and compete through adversity, on the field and in life.

 More Than Football

 At Circle City Elite, the standard isn’t just winning.
-It’s developing individuals who rise in difficult moments and refuse to back down.
+It’s about developing individuals who rise in difficult moments and refuse to back down.